Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

-You’re at a family party, and your grandpa teases your toddler about pretending to take away his toy.
-He means well, as most adults do when they try to make kids laugh.
-But now the teasing has grown out of hand and your toddler gets upset.
+You’re at a family party, and grandpa teases your child and pretends to take away his toy.
+He means well, as most adults do when they try to make kids laugh, but now the teasing has grown out of hand and your toddler is getting upset.

-Why you need to respond when adults are teasing children
+Why you need to respond when adults tease your child

 Dealing with people who tease your kids is a balancing act.
 You don’t want to go overboard and monitor what everyone says to your kids.
 Do that often enough and you might prevent others from interacting with them.

-And some teasing isn’t even too bad.
+And some teasing isn’t all that terrible, especially when your child seems to be able to brush it off easily.
 We all tease one another in good jest, so policing even the slightest hint of a tease may be too much.

-But when adults cross the line, or your child feels upset, it’s time to respond when adults tease your child.
+But sometimes, adults cross the line or your child feels upset, and it’s time to respond.
+Despite your friends and family’s protests, you may need to trust your gut and stand by your child.
 Why?

 Your child is just a child

-Kids’ version of jokes and retorts don’t fall on the same level as adults’.
-My kid’s version of a joke usually runs from corny to downright strange.
+Kids’ version of jokes and humor don’t fall on the same level as thoes of adults.
+My children’s jokes usually run from corny to downright strange and not funny.
 So when adults pit jokes on kids—no matter how well meaning—it may not sit well at all.

 After all, your child isn’t an adult or even an older child who can retort with a good comeback.
-He’s not used to this kind of joking, especially when it seems like he’s being made fun of.
-He may have a feeling a line has been crossed but doesn’t know how to defend himself.
+She’s not used to this kind of joking, especially when it seems like she’s being made fun of.
+She may have a feeling a line has been crossed but doesn’t know how to defend herself.

-I’ve been in other situations where a friend—again, well-meaning—was teasing my son.
-Except the joke was way over my son’s head and didn’t even know my friend was having a laugh.
-In those cases, it’s still important to say, “He’s teasing, it’s a joke” to call it off.
+I’ve been in situations where a friend—again, well-meaning—was teasing my son, except the joke was way over his head and didn’t even know my friend was having a laugh.
+In those cases, it’s still important to say, “He’s teasing you, it’s a joke” to call it off.

 Adults don’t always take kids seriously

-Let’s say your child does get that it’s a joke on him, and has even attempted to defend himself with a good-natured “Stop.”
-Some adults may still not take him seriously, assuming he’s in on the joke or is able to laugh it off.
+Let’s say your child does get that it’s a joke about her, and even tries to defend herself with a good-natured “Stop.”
+Some adults may still not take her seriously, assuming she’s in on the joke or is able to laugh it off.
+Other times, they simply don’t take their “no” seriously.

-If you know your child has had enough and his words are falling on deaf ears, it’s time to stand up for him on his behalf.
-Coming to his defense not only lets the other adult know to cool it off, it also shows your child that his words should be heard, and that his feelings are valid.
+If you know your child has had enough and adults aren’t listening, it’s time to stand up for her on her behalf.
+Coming to her defense not only lets the other adult know to knock it off, it also shows your child that her words should be heard, and that her are valid.

 Some adults don’t mind being the subject of jokes—personally, I’m rarely one of them.
 So I can’t imagine why adults should laugh any more at a child’s expense when we hardly do it to one another.

-It doesn’t matter if your child knows he’s being teased or laughed at or if he’s oblivious to it.
-Not only is being the subject of a joke a terrible predicament to be in, it’s even worse when kids don’t even realize that they are.
+It doesn’t matter whether your child knows she’s being teased or laughed at or if she’s oblivious.
+Not only is being the subject of a joke a terrible place to be in, it’s worse when kids don’t even realize that they are.

 What to do when adults tease your child

-There’s no clear definition on what is or isn’t appropriate, what with the different personality types and relationships you may have with those around you.
-But if you do feel like adults are teasing your child too much, try a few of these suggestions.
+There’s no clear definition on what is or isn’t appropriate, what with different personality types and relationships you may have with those around you.
+But if you feel like adults are teasing your child too much, try a few of these suggestions:

 Address the adult

-Then simply say that the teasing isn’t having a good effect on your child.
-He may not understand the joke, or doesn’t realize it’s meant to take lightly.
-Explain how, even though you know it’s a joke, your child sometimes doesn’t.
+Explain that your child may not understand the joke, or doesn’t realize it’s meant to take lightly.
+Even though you know it’s a joke, she may not, and feels upset about it instead.

-Then follow it up with suggestions on what your child does like, such as when he gives him snacks, or roughhouses with him.
-This reassures the adult that his relationship with your child is important and even valued when expressed in other ways.
+Then follow up with suggestions on what your child does like about this person, such as when he gives her snacks or roughhouses or plays soccer with her.
+This reassures the adult that his relationship with your child is important and valued when expressed in other ways.

-Be his advocate, the one who’ll step in.
-You’ve got years of experience with social settings, much more than him.
-Step in to be his voice when he needs it the most.
+No one likes to see her child teased, least of all by adults who may be laughing at her expense.
+Be her advocate, the one who’ll step in.
+You’ve got years of experience with social settings, much more than your child.
+Step in to be her voice when she needs it the most.

 - Why You Should Definitely Intervene when Adults Overwhelm Your Kids